 We're new and still getting started.
-The team right now just consists of our Founder/CEO Alexis Berson (a 12 year old 6th grader).
-We plan to grow by adding an amazing team of volunteers who are committed to helping others.
+The offical team right now just consists of our Founder/CEO Alexis Berson (a 15-year old 9th grader).
+We plan to grow by adding an amazing team of volunteers and other organizations who are committed to helping others.
 Think you would be a good fit?
 Contact us!

 While shopping for my Halloween costume in 2018 at one of the large costume "pop-up" shops, I noticed just how many kids each year buy new costumes.
 And I noticed how expensive costumes (and props) actually are.
 I asked my dad if everyone could afford to buy new costumes every year and started thinking about how I might be able to help others who may not be as fortunate.
 After trick or treating, I threw off my costume to check out my candy haul and put it in my closet (with all of the other old and unused costumes from prior years).
 And that's when I had an idea... what if I collected costumes from other kids and donated them to kids who can't afford new costumes every year?
 It also fit right in with the theme for my 5th grade year at the time which was sustainability.
 SO, I decided to make it happen.
 So in 2019 we collected about 1,000 costumes after Halloween, received an AMAZING partnership offer from Westbank Cleaners to store and clean our costumes, partnered with Generation Serve to have several sorting events, and were getting ready to distribute in 2020 through our partnership with Neighborhood Longhorns... and then Covid.
-So, suspended distribution of costumes for 2020 and we'll repeat the process beginning in 2021.
+So, suspended distribution of costumes for 2020 but in 2021 we had a huge event with neighborgood longhorns and distributed all the previously collected costumes.
+Then again last year we also distributed costumes.
+This year we are excite about some possible partnerships and hope to make it one of our biggest collection years yet!

 1) We will enlist a team of volunteers to create , distribute, and manage costume collection boxes at sites all over the city.